Defence Explosive Ordnance Disposal, Munitions and Search Training Regiment: Defence Explosive Ordnance Disposal, Munitions and Search School

 The combined Defence Explosive Ordnance Disposal, Munitions and Search School (DEMSS) was set up in 2009, bringing activity at Kineton (which became DEMSS (North)) and Lodge Hill (DEMSS (South)) together under the same command.
 At the time, DEMSS (North) focused on munitions management training and Improvised Explosive Device Disposal (IEDD) training, whilst DEMSS (South) focused on Conventional Munitions Disposal training, search training and Biological and Chemical Munitions Disposal training.
 DEMSS (South) moved to Bicester in 2013; the Lodge Hill site was put up for sale in 2016.

 Organisation and training

 DEMS Training Regiment delivers a number of courses to students from the Royal Navy, British Army, Royal Air Force, civilian bodies in government and to international partners.
 Four training squadrons deliver courses with munitions, search and conventional munitions or Explosive Ordnance Disposal at DEMSS South and Improvised Explosive Device Disposal at DEMSS North.
-Regimental HQ is based at Bicester, with two training wings at Bicester and two at Kineton.
+Regimental HQ is based at Bicester, with two training squadrons at Bicester and two at Kineton.
 The four training squadrons are: